justice-rage/marios_speciality_food_products/README.md

 - Devise
 ## Description

 A small CRUD web application MVP meant to display a fictional online marketplace's food products.
-It will allow users to add, view, edit and delete products as well as reviews.
+It will allow users to add, view, edit and delete products as well as reviews with full authentication and authorization functionality utilizing Devise.

 ## Setup/Installation Requirements